PietroPrandini/GuitarHub/README.md

 * Print once time the book and then update it by printing only new songs and new indexes without reprint all the book's pages.
 * The format of the sheet is ISO A5 to support the portability.
 * Every song use at most 2 pages and in this case the first of these pages will be an even page: you haven't got any problem about reading it.
-* Support to the English and the Italian notation of the notes.
+* Support both alphabetic and solfedge note names.
 * You are welcome to add your favourite songs with a pull request.
 * The book is licensed by a Free Culture License.
 * There is a simple template to support the writing of the song (songTemp.tex).